 Gregg and the man continue their conversation as the two groups hurriedly take what they can from their respective shelves, neither speaking to nor acknowledging the other.
 One of the men from the other group is intent on grabbing as many bottles of Rogaine he can....OK, whatever.

 Both Gregg and the baldy agree things outside are bad, real bad, for now anyway.

 Gregg likes this guy.
 He seems strong and self-assured but is also careful not to reveal too much info at this juncture.

-Turns out he was a prison guard in the old world, so has a knack for knowing how to deal with difficult people.
+He was a prison guard in the old world, so has a knack for knowing how to deal with difficult people, he confides.
 He somehow made it all the way from Winnipeg, losing his family along the way to that wretched killer disease.

 He tells Gregg despite that heart-wrenching loss, he’s going to hold onto his values, his spirit.
 If he doesn’t make it, he’s not dying an animal.
 It’s pretty heavy conversation with someone he just met.

 “So, like, we have a couple of vehicles now.
 Have some stuff.
 We’re decent.
 What do you think about pooling resources?”
 Gregg asks hopefully.
 "The dead, they're everywhere.
 Our chances may be better fightin' them off."